eaobservatory/hedwig/doc/review/external_jcmt.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Are the details of the program dealt with / understood?
-* Are the target objects, coordinates and instrumentation correct?
+* Are the selected target objects the best choice for the proposal?
 * Does the selected telescope / wavelength / instrument best address
   the science goals of the proposal?